 Two OAs

-No two elected persons from the same CAS department, nor from the same professional school or college, nor from the same administrative unit shall serve at the same time.
-No person shall serve simultaneously on the FAC and the Faculty Personnel Committee.

 The University President, Provost and Vice Provost(s) shall be ex officio, non-voting members.

 The following administrators are ineligible to serve as elected representatives on this committee: the president; the provost; vice presidents; vice provosts; associate or assistant vice provosts; associate or assistant vice presidents; deans; and associate deans or their equivalent.
 Elected FAC members promoted to interim administrative positions during a term of service will be eligible to complete their academic year of service on the FAC.

-Persons nominated to serve on the FAC must be on campus during the term of office.
-Temporary or permanent vacancies will be filled by the Committee on Committees until the next regular university elections.
+Persons nominated to serve on the FAC must be available to meet in-person on the Eugene campus for the duration of their appointment.

 The FAC shall determine its own leadership by election at the beginning of each academic year or as necessary.